isabella232/sign-integrations.en/help/workday/quick-start.md

 Once a document is signed by all Signature Groups, a copy of the signed document is distributed to all the members of the Signature Group via email.

-To suppress this behavior, you may contact your Adobe Sign Success Manager or the [Adobe Sign Support team](https://adobe.com/go/adobesign-support-center).
+To suppress this behavior, you may contact your [!UICONTROL Adobe Sign Success Manager] or the [Adobe Sign Support team](https://adobe.com/go/adobesign-support-center).

 Within [!DNL Workday], you can access the signed documents on the full process record.
 You may find: